Treating gum disease

-The best way to treat gum disease is to practice good oral hygiene, although additional dental and medical treatments are sometimes necessary.
+The best way to treat gum disease is to practise good oral hygiene, although additional dental and medical treatments are sometimes necessary.

 Good oral hygiene involves:

-- using toothpaste that contains fluoride (fluoride is a natural mineral that helps protect against tooth decay)
+- using toothpaste that contains the right amount of fluoride (a natural mineral that helps protect against tooth decay)

 - not smoking

-See the teeth cleaning guide for more information and advice about good oral hygiene.
+See the teeth cleaning guide for more information and advice about how to keep your teeth clean.

-Antiseptic mouthwashes that contain chlorhexidine or hexetidine are available over the counter from pharmacies, although there is some debate about whether using mouthwash is necessary for people with healthy gums.
+Antiseptic mouthwashes containing chlorhexidine or hexetidine are available over the counter from pharmacies.
+However, there's some debate about whether using mouthwash is necessary for people with healthy gums.

 Your dentist may recommend using mouthwash if it helps control the build-up of plaque (the sticky substance that forms when bacteria collects on the surface of your teeth).
 Your dentist will be able to advise you about which type of mouthwash is most suitable and how to use it.

-Chlorhexidine mouthwash is not suitable for women who are pregnant or breastfeeding.
-It can also stain your teeth brown if you use it regularly.
-Rinse your mouth thoroughly inbetween brushing your teeth and using a chlorhexidine mouthwash because some ingredients in toothpaste can prevent the mouthwash working.
+Chlorhexidine mouthwash can stain your teeth brown if you use it regularly.
+Rinse your mouth thoroughly between brushing your teeth and using a chlorhexidine mouthwash because some ingredients in toothpaste can prevent the mouthwash working.

 Some of the dental treatments described below may also be recommended if you have gum disease.